Britain's FTSE rises as oil shares hang on to gains

 By Kit Rees and Alistair Smout

-However, oil shares as well as the index as a whole gave up some gains along with the price of Brent crude after a meeting of oil ministers from Saudi Arabia, Russia, Qatar and Venezuela produced only the promise of a freeze, not a cut, in supply.
+However, oil shares as well as the index as a whole cut gains along with the price of Brent crude after a meeting of oil ministers from Saudi Arabia, Russia, Qatar and Venezuela produced only the promise of a freeze, not a cut, in supply.

 “All they’ve agreed to is not increasing output, and that doesn’t include Iran,” said Alastair McCaig, market analyst at IG.